 Common Mistakes to Avoid

-Don't try to chip ice off your outdoor coil if it freezes over; you can easily damage the aluminum fins, which leads to more expensive repairs.
-Instead, turn the system off and let it thaw, or run it in cooling mode for 10-15 minutes if it is warm enough outside.
+One common mistake is trying to chip ice off the outdoor coil with a tool; this can easily puncture the aluminum fins and cause a refrigerant leak.
+If your unit is iced over, turn it off or run it in cooling mode for 10–15 minutes if it's warm enough outside.

 How the visit works

-We test the system in both heating and cooling modes, measure refrigerant pressures, and identify the specific fault.
+We test the system in both heating and cooling modes, measure refrigerant pressures in both modes, and identify the specific fault.

 We explain the fault and provide a flat repair price.
 You approve; we repair.